 Treating the problem

-Depending on the type of glomerulonephritis, treatment is almost always needed in the form of medications, ranging from simple blood pressure treatments (as with several kidney disease treatments, such as for PKD) to stronger drugs which suppress the body's immune system.
+Depending on the type of glomerulonephritis, treatment is almost always needed in the form of medications, ranging from simple blood pressure treatments (as with several kidney disease treatments, such as for polycystic kidney disease) to stronger drugs which suppress the body's immune system.

 A healthy diet is important, as is exercise.
 Most of these diseases can be very effectively treated if caught early and the right treatment is chosen.
-Without treatment patients can end up with kidney failure and need dialysis or a kidney transplant.
+Without treatment, patients can end up with kidney failure and need dialysis or a kidney transplant.